atlesn/rrr/README.dev.md

 before unloading it.
 That means they are not called for each instance.
 If a module is dependent on some external library which needs to be initialized, this may be done in these functions.

+### Writing to output buffer

+All instances have an output buffer which other modules read from, also those which does not produce output in which this is simply not used.
+The buffer provides locking and memory fences for data messages which are to move between threads.
+This is handled by the `message broker`.
+Instances using the broker are called `costumers`.

+The buffers of all modules are created prior to starting the modules.
+Whenever a function in the message broker is called, the existence of the requested costumer is checked.
+If it does not exist, the call will fail.
+If it does exist, a reference count is incremented ensuring the costumer is not deleted while it's being used.

+All writes to the output buffer AND all writes to memory areas pointed to by data inside the buffer MUST happen inside the provided write methods.
+Reads must also happen inside provided functions.

+These methods are always available for an instance to use:

+	rrr_message_broker_write_entry (
+				INSTANCE_D_BROKER(data->thread_data), // Retrieves pointer to the message broker INSTANCE_D_HANDLE(data->thread_data), // Gets the costumer handle of the current instance NULL,
+				0,
+				0,
+				my_write_callback_function,
+				&my_write_callback_data
+	)

+- The NULL and 0's are IP information which is not used in this case.
+- The callback function must be provided by the instance, the actual writing happens here
+- The callback data is used only by the callback function and instructs it on what to do

+The callback function will receive a pre-allocated so called `ip buffer entry`.
+This struct holds IP address data (if any) and the message itself.
+It also provides reference counting and locking.

+Depending on how a module is written, we don't always know wether we should actually write to the buffer or not when calling a write functions.
+If we do not wish to use the entry in the callback after all, the callback may return `RRR_MESSAGE_BROKER_DROP`.
+It's on the other hand also possible to make the message broker call the callback again immediately if we wish to write another entry (or try again) by `RRR_MESSAGE_BROKER_AGAIN`.
+These two may be ORed together.
+For severe errors, return `RRR_MESSAGE_BROKER_ERR`.
+This makes the write function also return and error (non-zero).

+The IP buffer entry must be filled with an RRR message as other modules expects this.
+The message must only be allocated and written to inside the write callback to provide proper memory fencing.

+Before the callback returns, the IP buffer entry MUST be unlocked using `rrr_ip_buffer_entry_unlock()`.
+Reference counting can usually be disregarded in the write callback.

+Some fast write methods are available to use for entries which already have been allocated inside a write function (and not modified afterwards), but which we now wish to write to the output buffer without allocating a new entry.
+These functions are marked with `unsafe`.

+	// Write to the output buffer
+	rrr_message_broker_incref_and_write_entry_unsafe_no_unlock(...);

+	// Write to the delayed write queue of the output buffer rrr_message_broker_incref_and_write_entry_delayed_unsafe_no_unlock(...);

+	// Removes entries one by one from the given collection and puts it into the output buffer rrr_message_broker_write_entries_from_collection_unsafe(...);

+A delayed write can be performed while still being inside the callback of a write function or a poll callback (read further down) of the buffer we are writing to.

+If we cannot guarantee that an IP buffer entry has been written to exclusively inside a write function, we must clone it when we add it to the output queue:

+	// Allocate new memory and copy to it rrr_message_broker_clone_and_write_entry(...);

+### Reading/polling from other modules

+The action of retrieving messages from the output buffers of other instances is called polling.
+The structures needed for polling are initialized automatically for every instance in the intermediate thread entry functions.
+It contains information about all the senders specified in the configuration file, or it is empty if there are no senders.

+It is possible to manipulate the poll structure in the module or create "custom" poll collections, but currently no modules do this.

+Here is an example of the minimum structure needed to perform polls in a module.
+The dots are where other code goes.

+	static int my_poll_callback (RRR_MODULE_POLL_CALLBACK_SIGNATURE) {
+		struct rrr_msg_msg *message = entry->message;

+		// Other return values possible depending on wether we use delete or search.
+		// In buffer.c see
+		// - rrr_fifo_buffer_read_clear_forward for poll delete
+		// - rrr_fifo_buffer_search for poll search
+		int ret = RRR_FIFO_OK;

+		... (do stuff with message)

+		// Message holder must ALWAYS be unlocked rrr_msg_holder_unlock(entry);
+		return ret;
+	}

+	static void *thread_entry_my(struct rrr_thread *thread) {
+		// This line is present in all modules at the top of the thread entry function.
+It casts the
+		// void * private_data pointer, which the intermediate thread entry function has initialized,
+		// to its actual type.
+		struct rrr_instance_runtime_data *thread_data = thread->private_data;

+		...

+		// Main thread loop
+		while (...) {
+			// Do the polling and call the callback if data was polled.
+When callback returns, the polled
+			// data is deleted.
+Calling rrr_poll_do_poll_search lets callback choose wether polled data
+			// is deleted or not.
+The callback will be called multiple but a finite number of times
+			// if there are mulitple elements in the buffer. if (rrr_poll_do_rrr_poll_delete (thread_data, &thread_data->poll, my_poll_callback, 0) != 0) {
+				break;
+			}
+		}

+		...
+	}

+The message holder struct may be used directly in linked lists.
+If it is added to another list in the callback, the user count must be incremented using `rrr_msg_holder_incref_while_locked`.
+It cannot be part of two linked lists at the same becuse the linked list pointers are inside it, thus it will always exists only in one instance at a time.

+Clone functions are available if an entry is to be used in multiple places simultaneously.

+Inside the poll callback function, the entry can be directly written to the output buffer using `rrr_message_broker_incref_and_write_entry_unsafe_no_unlock`.

+### Thread data

+When a thread/instance starts with the specified entry function, it receives an `rrr_thread` struct.
+This has a pointer which is pre- initialized with a `rrr_instance_runtime_data` struct.
+There are shortcut pointers here to command line argument struct from the main program (`cmd_data` struct), data from the configuration file (`rrr_instance_settings`).
+The thread must free the `rrr_thread` struct before shutting down (done by instance framework in intermediate thread entry function).

+There is a slot of 8kB freely available in `rrr_instance_runtime_data` which the different modules use to hold their state, this is called
+`char private_memory[RRR_MODULE_PRIVATE_MEMORY_SIZE]`.
+To use this, create a custom struct and point it to the `private_memory` address.
+This allows us to always find the private data of our module event if we are in some callbacks where only the `rrr_thread` struct or the
+`rrr_instance_runtime_data` struct is available.

+Use the pthread framework `pthread_cleanup_push()` and `pthread_cleanup_pop()` to clean up a threads data on exit, look in the existing modules how they do this.
+This will make sure data is cleaned up also if the thread is cancelled the hard way.
+If a thread hangs on I/O and doesn't exit nicely, it will be left dangling in memory untill it recovers upon which it will clean up its memory.
+A new instance will be created insted, and therefore we MUST NOT use statically allocated data in the module which might cause corruption.
+Use the private memory provided instead.

 ## Modules, threads and instances

 The RRR threads use three different frameworks to operate.
 The lower level frameworks threads.c and modules.c operate independently.
 The